terencehh/face-recognition-app/README.md

 ## Instructions

 > The App is split into two components, the React Front-End and Server Back-End.
-To simulate a client-server environment, please go to my server API repo https://github.com/terencehh/face-recognition-app-api and launch the server.
+This repo hosts the Front-End React App.
+To simulate a client-server environment, please go to my Back-End API Repo https://github.com/terencehh/face-recognition-app-api and follow the instructions there.
 Note that you will need to specify different port numbers on the client & server.

 ## Install